Discrimination against Chinese Indonesians: Reformation (1998–present)

-After the fall of Suharto, numerous discriminative laws were recalled and others promoting unity were passed.
+After the fall of Suharto, numerous discriminative laws were repealed and others promoting unity were passed.
 President Habibie passed legislation requiring the elimination of the terms pribumi and non-pribumi (native Indonesian and non-native) in 1998.
 In 2000, the next president, Abdurrahman Wahid, recalled the legislation forbidding the practice of Chinese culture and use of Mandarin Chinese in public.
 In 2002, Megawati Sukarnoputri declared Chinese New Year a national holiday.
 However, some discriminative legislation still remains.

 Under the administration of Megawati Sukarnoputri and later Joko Widodo, Chinese Indonesians have been mostly "embraced" by the government, with numerous mixed-ethnic cultural presentations and media activity.
 By 2004, there were three Chinese Indonesian members of the Peoples Representative Council, as well as one cabinet member.
 However, discrimination and prejudice still continued, especially among political conservatives and Islamists.
 On 15 March 2016, for instance, Indonesian Army General Surya Prabowo commented that then-incumbent governor of Jakarta, Basuki Tjahaja Purnama, should "know his place lest the Indonesian Chinese face the consequences of his action".
 This controversial comment was considered to hearken back to previous violence against the Indonesian Chinese.